nikhiltri/git-rebase-test/README.md

 3. Rebase current branch onto `master` or `dev`
 4. Squash commits

-Making changes for devel and feature #1.
+Making changes for devel and feature #1 and second feature changes.

-Make feature changes.